Vaccine | Altamed

 In order to keep you and your family safe from getting COVID-19, AltaMed recommends taking the vaccine as soon as it becomes available to you.
 Getting vaccinated is one of many steps you can take to protect yourself and others.
 Protection from COVID-19 is critically important because for many people, it can cause severe illness or death.

 Stopping a pandemic requires using all the tools available.
 Vaccines work with your immune system so your body will be ready to fight the virus if you are exposed.
 The U.S. Food and Drug Administration (FDA) has worked closely with the pharmaceutical companies to ensure the vaccine is safe and effective for protecting adults.
-Forty thousand volunteers tested the vaccine and had only mild symptoms, such as a fever.
-This is normal, and a sign your body is building immunity.
-To increase your protection, it is important to get both doses of the vaccine.

 After the Vaccine